ericholscher/ericholscher.com/site/blog/drafts/better-javascript-workflow-with-django.rst

 		console.log("Do awesome stuff.")
 	}

+The `module.exports` is similar to Python's `__all__`, allowing you to explicitly set your public API.

 ..
 TODO: Explain why this is better, better.

-This allows you to factor your code into multiple files.
+The `require` system allows you to factor your code into multiple files.
 More importantly,
 this allows for code isolation.
 I can put logic surrounding setting up event handlers in the `events.js` file,